adityakakarla/conductor-ai-take-home/README.md

-# PDF Numerical Value Extraction
+# Air Force Data Numerical Value Extraction

 This project extracts the highest numerical value from a PDF document, utilizing various approaches to ensure accuracy and flexibility.
 It employs techniques such as regular expressions, scale detection, and a language model (Llama 3.2) for parsing numerical data.